mhrimaz/AwesomeJavaFX/README.md

 - [FX2048](https://github.com/brunoborges/fx2048) - The game 2048 built using JavaFX and Java 11.
 - [FXDesktopSearch](https://github.com/mirkosertic/FXDesktopSearch) - FXDesktopSearch is a Java and JavaFX based Desktop Search Application.
 It crawls a configured set of directories and allows you to do fulltext search with different languages support on the content.
 - [Hello Minecraft!
 Launcher](https://github.com/huanghongxun/HMCL) - HMCL (Hello Minecraft!
 Launcher) is a cross-platform Minecraft launcher which supports Mod management, game customizing, auto installing (Forge, LiteLoader and OptiFine), modpack creating, UI customizing and so on.
 HMCL was developed based on Swing and migrated to JavaFX in v3.
+- [JavaFX In Action](https://webtechie.be/tags/jfx-in-action/) - A series of interviews by Frank Delporte, showing real-life use of JavaFX within companies, opensource applications, etc.
 - [JStackFX](https://github.com/twasyl/jstackfx) - It is not an easy task to analyse thread dumps as files generated by the jstack tool provides raw text files.
 JStackFX will help you to do that with a nice FX GUI.
 - [Mindolph](https://github.com/mindolph/Mindolph) - Mindolph is an open source personal knowledge management software for all desktop platforms.
 It is also a mind map editor, which is probably the best mind map tool developed by JavaFX.
 - [Modellus](https://www.pixelduke.com/projects#modellus) - Modellus is a freely available Swing and JavaFX app.
 It was the first application to integrate both Swing and JavaFX together in a single app (back then using a custom made solution - JXScene - not available at the time).
 It is used all over the world, specially in High School and Universities, and has appeared in several published scientific papers.
 Samples range from Physics to Mathematics, going through Mechanics, Chemistry, Statistics, Algebra, Geometry, among others.